-Finally, while there are no insurance bets or surrender in Pontoon card game online, the possibility to split remains.
-Once you have save value cards (e.g. two 9s, two face cards, two Aces), you can split them into two different hands.
+When you receive two cards of the same value, (e.g. two 9s, two face cards, two Aces), you can split them into two different hands.

-The Hand Ranking and Payouts in Pontoon Card Game
+Hand Ranking and Payouts in Pontoon Card Game

-The next best hand is a Five Card Trick.
+The next best hand is the 'Five Card Trick'.

 How to Win at Pontoon

 You know the Pontoon rules and you know how to play Pontoon.
 Does this mean you know how to win at Pontoon?

 While you know what you need to achieve, you may not always know how to do it.
 Luckily, there is a basic strategy that can help you out.

 Like in many other gambling games that involve playing cards, you need to have a Pontoon strategy to get some chances to win and stay in the black.

 There are a couple of Pontoon winning tips for anyone who starts with the game.